Jan Bednarek: 2024–25 season

 On 13 September 2024, Bednarek signed a three-year contract extension.
 He scored his first goal of the season on 19 January 2025 in a 3–2 defeat against Nottingham Forest.
 On 8 March 2025, Bednarek was substituted within 20 minutes during a 3–1 defeat against Liverpool due to a clash of heads with Ryan Manning.
 Despite this, manager Ivan Jurić expected him to be available for the next game against Wolverhampton Wanderers.
 However, he was subsequently ruled out of the match.
 Bednarek ended the season with 34 appearances in all competitions.

 Porto

 On 28 July 2025, after eight seasons with Southampton, Bednarek joined Primeira Liga club Porto on a four-year contract.
 The Portuguese side paid a €7.5 million transfer fee, with his release clause being set at €60 million.
 Bednarek began the 2025–26 season as a starter, making his debut on 11 August in a 3–0 league victory over Vitória de Guimarães at the Estádio do Dragão.
 On 25 September, he made his debut in European competitions, starting in a 1–0 away win against Red Bull Salzburg in the league phase of the UEFA Europa League.

 On 18 October, Bednarek scored his first goal for Porto, netting the opener in a 4–0 win over Celoricense in the 3rd round of the Taça de Portugal.
+On 14 January 2026, in the quarter-finals of that same competition, Bednarek scored the only goal of the match in a 1–0 home victory over rivals Benfica.
+Later that year, on 2 May, he scored the only goal in a 1–0 victory over Alverca, securing his club's Primeira Liga title.